Establishing trust in quantum computations: Supporting Information

 Consider the superoperator $\phi(f_{\textrm{rc}}(\tilde{c}_{\textrm{rev}})c)$ which can be decomposed as

-We now apply the theory of randomized compilation, and the model for the state preparation and measurement error, introduced above, to derive a formula for the action of $M_1(c)$ averaged over randomized compilations.
+We now apply the theory of randomized compilation, and our assumptions (Sec.~\ref{sec:assumptions}), to derive a formula for the action of $M_1(c)$ averaged over randomized compilations.
 The superoperator for $M_1(c)$ obtained when averaging over all Pauli operators in the randomized compilation of $\tilde{c}_{\textrm{rev}}$ except the last Pauli operator, is given by

 where $\mathcal{P}$ is a random Pauli, and

 with $\mathcal{S}_i=\mathcal{S}(e_{i})$, and $\mathcal{U}_i = \mathcal{U}(l_{1,\textrm{rev}}e_1l_{2,\textrm{rev}} \cdots e_i)$.
 By defining $\tilde{\mathcal{L}} =\mathcal{L}\mathcal{P}$ (which is identically distributed to $\mathcal{L}$), we then have that